a2hosting/a2-optimized-wp/readme.txt

 == Changelog ==

+= 2.0.9.2 =
+*Clearer information regarding W3 Total Cache upgrade *Fixed issue where sites installed in subdirectories may not function as expected

 = 2.0.9 =
 *Updated reCAPTCHA to API v2
 *Better support and triage for unsupported versions of W3 Total Cache